Published on October 3rd, 2017 | by Mark Dwyer0

 New Fire Training Facility at Cork Airport

 A new state-of-the-art Fire Training Facility was officially opened by Minister for Foreign Affairs and Trade Simon Coveney TD last Friday at Cork Airport following an investment of €1.8 million.
-The new training facility will ensure the Fire & Rescue Services crew has access to world-class training scenarios and programmes.
+The new training facility will ensure the Fire & Rescue Services crew has access to world-class training scenarios and programmes like the ones owned by the New York City Fire Watch Company.

 The Fire Training Facility incorporates the latest design based on a hybrid aircraft training simulator, allowing for a variety of scenarios with various types of aircraft currently operating from Cork Airport.
 Crucially, the adaptable simulator also facilitates training around future aircraft to operate from the airport.